bobbymarko/powderlines/_posts/2014-03-10-paradise-camp-muir.markdown

     source: http://powderlin.es
     date: 2014-01-05 00:00:00 -800
     path: camp-muir-2.gpx
-distance: 10 miles
+distance: 10
-highest-elevation: 10,080 feet
+highest-elevation: 10080
-starting-elevation: 5,383 feet
+starting-elevation: 5383
-elevation-gain: 4,600 feet
+elevation-gain: 4600
 directions: From Seattle &mdash; 107 miles and about 2 hours and 22 mins.
 Take I-5 south to Exit 127 for WA-512 E in Puyallup.
 Turn left onto WA-512 E and go .7 miles and then take the Steele St Exit.
 Turn left onto Steele Street.
 Steele street curves and turns into a few different roads.
 Just follow it until you get to 7.
 Take the exit for 7 and head South.
 7 will take you to the Paradise entrance of Mount Rainier National Park.
 The road doesn't open until at least 9am (check their <a title="Mount Rainier National Park on Twitter" href="https://twitter.com/MountRainierNPS">Twitter</a> for road status updates) and a National Park Pass is required (can be bought at the entrance).
 You'll also need chains in the car even if you have 4wd.
 reports:
   - name: March 11-12, 2014, Rainier, Muir to Bridge Powder!